bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 For example, a variable defined in /etc/ansible/inventory/group_vars/all/ will have the less precedence, and a variable defined in /etc/ansible/inventory/cluster will have a higher precedence, and so win if loaded.

-The full list of available variables precedence is provided in Ansible documentation: https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable
+The full list of available variables precedence is provided in Ansible documentation: `variable precedence list <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable>`_

-This feature is key to the stack and key for system administrator to manipulate the **BlueBanquise** stack the way he/she wants.
+This feature is key to the stack and key for system administrator to manipulate the **BlueBanquise** stack the way he/she/(it ?) wants.

 For example, values can be set by default, and then redefined for some groups of hosts without changing the default for all others.
-Or it is simply possible to fix a dynamic variable to the desired value in hosts definitions if dynamic value is not the one expected.
+Or it can be used to simply fix a dynamic j2 variable to the desired value in hosts definitions if dynamic value is not the one expected.
 Etc.

 Inventory can be seen as a giant pizza, in 3D then flatten.